italiangrid/storm/documentation/how-to/argus-ban-user-example/1.11.4/index.md

 	STORM_FE_USER_BLACKLISTING = true

 The StoRM configuration is completed.
 But before running YAIM configuration it's necessary to define at least a policy for every VO that your StoRM instance supports.
 To do this, we have to add some valid policies.
-We can write a file in [Simplified Policy Language][SPLguide] and then import it or we can use the [pap-admin CLI][pap_admin_CLI] directly.
+We can write a file in [Simplified Policy Language][SPLguide] and then import it or we can use the [pap-admin CLI][papadminCLI] directly.
 For example, if your StoRM instance supports ```testers.eu-emi.eu``` and ```dteam``` VOs, you have to write the following policies:

 ```bash